Tiffany Law Estate Planning

 Here are a few reasons why you may need an estate plan:

-• Create a trust to benefit of persons whom may not be capable of handling their own finances;
+• Create a trust to benefit individuals who may not be able to manage their own finances.

 Different Aspects of Estate Planning